nxtreasuryorg/Agent/README.md

 - **Immutable audit logs** for all agent payment and investment decisions
 - **GDPR compliance** for financial data handling and investment preferences
-- **KYB/AML** verification for all payment counterparties and investment platforms
+- **Minimum balance verification** for all payment accounts and investment platforms
 - **Investment compliance** checking for regulatory restrictions and user-defined risk limits
 - **Kill switch** for emergency shutdowns of both payment processing and investment activities
 - **Role-based access control** (admin/observer roles) with separate permissions for payment and investment functions